seanbao/mnemonas/docs/security.en.md

 - [ ] WebDAV uses `auth_type = "users"`, or global Basic Auth credentials are recorded and changed to a strong custom or generated password, without placeholder values.
 - [ ] `webdav.auth_type` is not `none` unless the server is loopback-only.
 - [ ] Public deployments use `server.host = "127.0.0.1"` and are reachable only through the HTTPS reverse proxy.
+- [ ] The administrator Dashboard first-run checklist has no authentication-disabled or anonymous-WebDAV warning.
+If a warning is present, the corresponding configuration or outer access-control layer has been handled.
 - [ ] Dataplane gRPC/HTTP ports are loopback-only or private.
 - [ ] The Web UI security self-check has no `block` items; public deployments should resolve all `warning` items before exposure, especially `allow_unsafe_no_auth`, session-token lifetimes, login throttling, browser session-cookie boundaries, public-share cookie/cache boundaries, users-file permissions, reverse-proxy headers, dataplane ports, share default policy, and spare-administrator warnings.
 - [ ] `sudo mnemonas-doctor --public-domain <domain>` reports HTTP redirects to HTTPS on the same public domain, a matching HTTPS certificate with at least 30 days remaining, verified renewal guidance, usable administrator-account redundancy, public-safe session-token lifetimes, a non-symlink users file and users-file directory with private permissions, a non-symlink generated WebDAV credentials file with private permissions, an absent `initial-password.txt` path with no symlink or non-regular file left behind, reviewed public-share default policy and public-share JSON response boundaries, rejected anonymous WebDAV `PROPFIND`, and no direct backend exposure, dataplane exposure, or UFW allow warnings.